Soontao/cds-mysql/README.md

 It will **NEVER** drop old `tables`/`columns`, it will be **SAFE** in most cases.

-> `cds-mysql` will automatically migrate schema and pre-defined CSV data into database when connecting to database.
+> `cds-mysql` will automatically migrate schema and pre-defined CSV data into database when connecting to database (generally it means server received the first request which need database operation).

 > just specify the `requires.db.tenant.deploy.eager` to sync schema (of target tenants) at startup